magnars/tagedit/README.md

  - `tagedit-splice-tag` replaces the parent tag with its contents.
  - `tagedit-join-tags` combines two tags into one, prompting for tagname if they differ.
  - `tagedit-split-tag` splits a tag into two.
+ - `tagedit-convolute-tags` switches the parents of the current tag, along with previous siblings.
  - `tagedit-kill` kills to the end of the line, while preserving the structure.

 Not part of paredit: